 CNBC Logo

 CNBC Logo 1992

-In 1992, the network’s daytime business programming that had existed for some time under the name “CNBC / FNN Daytime,” which was supposed to echo the name of the bought-out channel to facilitate the transition and adaptation of its viewers, was canceled.
-In anticipation of anticipated changes in the company’s operations and management, and light of the beginning of changes in advertising technology thanks to advances in modern technology, it was decided to adjust its own visual identity.
+In 1992, the network’s daytime business programming, which had existed under the name “CNBC / FNN Daytime,” was supposed to echo the name of the bought-out channel to facilitate the transition and adaptation of its viewers, but it was canceled.
+In anticipation of anticipated changes in the company’s operations and management, and in light of the beginning of changes in advertising technology thanks to advances in modern technology, it was decided to adjust its own visual identity.
 The new logo was the same “in black” abbreviation, written in capital letters in a slightly modified Bookseller Bk Reduced Bold italic font.
 Its slant to the right represents both the drive forward and the effort to overcome many difficulties to convey only important and up-to-date information to the viewer.
 Above the first letter was made in gray color sign, changing its thickness along the entire length, beginning and ending in dots, covering the letter with a semicircle.

+CNBC Logo